pingcap/docs-cn/keywords.md

 This article introduces the keywords in TiDB, the differences between reserved words and non-reserved words and summarizes all keywords for the query.

 Keywords are words that have special meanings in SQL statements, such as `SELECT`, `UPDATE`, and `DELETE`.
 Some of them can be used as identifiers directly, which are called **non-reserved keywords**.
 Some of them require special treatment before being used as identifiers, which are called **reserved keywords**.
+However, there are special non-reserved keywords that might still require special treatment.
+It is recommended that you treat them as reserved keywords.

 To use the reserved keywords as identifiers, you must enclose them in backticks `` ` ``: